top of page

 Mount Rainier National Park

 If you're into photography and/or hiking, Mount Rainier National Park is one of the most beautiful places in the U.S. you can visit.
-It's a few hours South from Seattle and is stunning on a beautiful summer day.
+It's a few hours South of Seattle and is stunning on a beautiful summer day.
 You can drive your car to the top for an easy-to-access entrance and trail at the Sunrise Visitor Center.
 From here, you can walk along the gravel path and capture beautiful pictures and views.
-If you're visiting during normal hours you'll need to get a permit from Recreation.gov, but if you don't have one just try to show up super early.
+If you're visiting during normal hours, you'll need to get a permit from Recreation.gov, but if you don't have one, just try to show up super early.

 Olympic National Park